luizvilasboas/stay-fit/README.md

 ## Contributing

-If you wish to contribute to this project, feel free to open a pull request.
+If you wish to contribute to this project, feel free to open a merge request.
 We are open to all forms of contribution!

 ## License

-This project is licensed under the [Apache 2.0 License](https://github.com/olooeez/stay-fit/blob/main/LICENSE).
+This project is licensed under the [Apache 2.0 License](https://gitlab.com/olooeez/stay-fit/-/blob/main/LICENSE).
 Refer to the LICENSE file for more details.